maknahar/s3copy/README.md

 This Lambda function can be configured in two ways.
 - Either give a public url of config file via CONFIG_FILE
 - or provide base64 encoded value of configuration via CONFIG.
+You can online tools like www.base64encode.org to encode config content.

 If both are provided CONFIG_FILE value will take precedence.

-CONFIG_FILE : URL of configuration file
+- CONFIG_FILE : URL of configuration file

-CONFIG : Base64 Encoded string of content of CONFIG_FILE
+- CONFIG : Base64 Encoded string of content of CONFIG_FILE

 ## NOTE:
 Make sure Lambda function have required access to source